ml8/ml8.github.io/index.md

 ## Research

-The broad area of my research is distributed data processing systems--specifically streaming data processing systems.
+The broad area of my research is distributed systems.

-I am currently interested in how modern, high-performance networks challenge architectural assumptions in streaming data processing systems.
+I am currently interested in distributed data processing systems, specificially how modern, high-performance networks challenge architectural assumptions in streaming data processing systems.

 ### Work with Students

-I am actively looking for students interested in my work.
-I have a weekly research group meeting where we discuss current work, plan future work, and read and discuss papers.
-[Contact me](mailto:langm@rhodes.edu) in order to be added to our Slack channel and be invited to future meetings.
+I enjoy including students in my research.
+Please contact me if you would like to talk about what I'm working on right now, what you're interested in, and if there are opportunities for you to contribute to my work.

 ## Teaching

-I love teaching computer science because I love sharing my passion for the discipline with others, especially those who have had no or little prior experience with it.
+I love teaching computer science because I love sharing my passion for computing with others, particularly those who have had no or little prior experience with it.
 CS is an especially exciting field of study because it enables creativity—with a foundational background in Computer Science, people can build amazing and world-changing things.

 My teaching style is informed by my belief that students learn best when they want to learn.
-I see my job, then, as to not just to expose students to new ideas, but to show them why these ideas are exciting and interesting and to serve as guide in their discovery of knowledge.
+My role in a student's education is to not just to expose them to new ideas, but to show them why these ideas are exciting and interesting and to serve as guide in their discovery of knowledge.

-## Ethical and Just Computer Science

-Here's a [list](justcs.md) of resources/articles related to justice, diversity, and inclusion in CS that I plan on maintaining.

 ### Courses